Move Over, Martha

 Your dinner party’s not about the food.

 This memorable dinner party I’m talking about happened over a decade ago.
-The seeds were planted at Christmas party.
+The seeds were planted at a Christmas party.
 That’s when I met Evan.

 He made small talk about how good the appetizers were.
 I responded, “Of course they’re good.
 I made them.”

 He was impressed.
 And he wanted to impress me back.
 He confidently told me about his recent cooking class with his dad, some of his most famous dishes, and how he’s learned a thing or two from the popular British TV series, Come Dine With Me, a show where people compete to put on the best dinner party.